|

 As noted in the PNG specification, the compressed data stream may comprised

 internally of both compressed and uncompressed (raw) data.
-0
+0) that is an adaptive filtering scheme with

 five basic filter types.
 Filtering is essential for optimal compression since